miopio/dvia-2018/1.mapping-time/students/pm/anh/process/README.md

 1. Medium version
 I added one more plannet on the outside to represent day.
 Therefore we now have secon, minute, hour and day components.
 I also adjusted everything to be smaller size to fit better in the screen.
 1. Large version
 I added one more time component to the project which is year.
-I set the color of the sun as a variable, mapping it to each month.
-Each month, the sun will change color, from a green to a yellow.
+I set the size of the sun as a variable, mapping it to each month.
+Each month, the sun will get bigger and return to the original size in January.
 Even the change is subtle, it's still visible.
-Ideally, I would want the color to change to a random color everymonth, not just from a color range but I haven't figured out the codes yet so maybe that's a challenge for my next round of iteration.
+Note: Ideally, I wanted some more visible change such as the color of the sun to change to a random color everymonth but I haven't figured out the codes yet so maybe that's a challenge for my next round of iteration.